osamabytes/CodeChallenge/ArraysLinkedList/Intermediate/Readme.txt

 Arrays:
-    1. Remove duplicates from an unsorted array.
+    1. Remove duplicates from an unsorted array.(Done)
-    2. Find the missing number in an array of consecutive integers.
+    2. Find the missing number in an array of consecutive integers.(Done)
-    3. Merge two sorted arrays into a third sorted array.
+    3. Merge two sorted arrays into a third sorted array.(Done)
-    4. Rotate an array by a certain number of positions.
+    4. Rotate an array by a certain number of positions.(Done)
     5. Find the largest and smallest numbers in an array.
     6. Find the common elements in two arrays.
     7. Find the majority element in an array.